Loading…

 The questions everyone asks first.

 Yes.
-Queensland legislation permits smoke alarms powered by a non-removable 10-year lithium battery in existing homes.
-The law specifies alarms must be either hardwired to mains power or powered by a sealed 10-year battery.
-Both options satisfy the legislation.
+Queensland legislation permits smoke alarms powered by a non-removable 10-year lithium battery in existing dwellings.
 The one exception: if you're replacing an existing hardwired alarm, the replacement must also be hardwired.

-Under the updated law, you need a smoke alarm on every level of your home, in every bedroom, and in hallways that connect bedrooms to the rest of the dwelling.
-A typical 3-bedroom single-storey home needs 4 alarms.
-Use our calculator for your exact number.
+Under the updated law, you need alarms in every bedroom, in bedroom hallways or bedroom zones, and on storeys with no bedrooms in the likely exit path.
+A typical 3-bedroom single-storey home with one bedroom hallway needs 4 alarms.
+Use our calculator for a rules-based kit match.

 Each alarm communicates via a dedicated radio frequency signal.
 Our bundle packs ship ready paired out of the box — when one alarm detects smoke, every alarm in your home sounds simultaneously.
 No tools, no app, no setup required.